TRON-Bioinformatics/neofox/README.md

 - PRIME 1.0

-## Usage from the command line
+## 3 Usage from the command line

 NeoFox can be used from the command line as shown below or programmatically (see [https://neofox.readthedocs.io](https://neofox.readthedocs.io/) for more information).

 ````commandline
 neofox --candidate-file/--json-file neoantigens_candidates.tab/neoantigens_candidates.json --patient-data/--patient-data-json patient_data.txt/patient_data.json --output-folder /path/to/out --output-prefix out_prefix [--patient-id] [--with-short-wide-table] [--with-tall-skinny-table] [--with-json] [--num_cpus] [--affinity-threshold]
 ````
-- `--candidate-file`: tab-separated values table with neoantigen candidates represented by long mutated peptide sequences as described [here](#neoantigen-candidates-in-tabular-format)
+- `--candidate-file`: tab-separated values table with neoantigen candidates represented by long mutated peptide sequences as described [here](#41-neoantigen-candidates-in-tabular-format)
-- `--json-file`: JSON file neoantigens in NeoFox model format as  described [here](#neoantigen-candidates-in-json-format)
+- `--json-file`: JSON file neoantigens in NeoFox model format as  described [here](#42-neoantigen-candidates-in-json-format)
 - `--patient-id`: patient identifier (*optional*, this will be used if the patient id the column `patient` is missing the candidate input file)
-- `--patient-data`: a table of tab separated values containing metadata on the patient as  described [here](#patient-data-format)
+- `--patient-data`: a table of tab separated values containing metadata on the patient as  described [here](#43-patient-data-format)
 - `--output-folder`: path to the folder to which the output files should be written
 - `--output-prefix`: prefix for the output files (*optional*)
 - `--with-short-wide-table`: output file in short-wide format (*default*, *optional*)